-Due to regulatory restrictions by the New York State Education Department, FNU is not able to admit residents of New York state into the MSN or PGC at this time, nor is any FNU MSN or PGC student able to complete clinicals in New York state.
+Due to regulatory restrictions by the New York State Education Department, FNU MSN or PGC students can not attendclinicals in New York state.
+DNP applicants are eligible for admission.

 Admissions Criteria for the Doctor of Nursing Practice (DNP)

 FNU offers two curricular paths to earning the DNP.
 Each path has its own eligibility for entry and Admissions requirements: